liferay-search/liferay-docs/en/developer/frameworks/articles/content-publication-management/02-export-import/02-developing-staged-models/03-creating-staged-models-manually.markdown

 section to determine if creating staged models manually is beneficial for your use case.

-In this tutorial, you'll explore how the Asset Link framework (a @product@ framework used for
+In this tutorial, you'll explore how the Asset Link framework (a @sharepoint@ framework used for
 [relating assets](/docs/7-2/user/-/knowledge_base/u/defining-content-relationships))
 manually creates staged models.
 This framework is separate from Export/Import